 Sinestro is Hal Jordan's Arch Enemy; similarly, the Green Lantern Corps treat the Sinestro Corps as their most dangerous opposing organization (even though the Red Lanterns have the potential to go on homicidal rampages if left unchecked).

 Wonder Woman's is generally Circe or Cheetah, depending on who's writing.
 Ares gets in on the act too.
-He was, after all, her original Golden Age arch enemy.
+He was, after all, her original Golden Age arch enemy, and is the biggest bad in her rogues gallery.
 As of Flashpoint Hera may be stepping into the role.

 Deathstroke the Terminator is Robin/Nightwing's Arch Enemy.
 Of all the Titans, Slade hated Grayson the most.
 Whenever Slade and Grayson were in the same fight, regardless of how many others were involved, they nearly always went after each other.
 This animosity was ramped up immensely when Slade orchestrated the destruction of Blüdhaven, Nightwing's "Gotham" so to speak, and, when he, even more recently, cybernetically hijacked Damian Wayne's body in an attempt to kill Grayson.
 Deathstroke also harbors a grudge against Grayson for "stealing his kids" from him